So far in this series, we have discussed the following prayer strategies of Nehemiah.

 Nehemiah prayed for success (1:11)

 Nehemiah prayed “Give your servant success today…” (1:11).
 Nehemiah prayed for success and yes, we can too.
-God gave Nehemiah amazing success and He wants to do the same for us.
+Success need not necessarily mean prosperity, but it definitely brings significance to what we do.
+God gave Nehemiah amazing success in his endeavor and He wants to do the same for us.
 The same prayer for success was prayed by Abraham’s chief servant when he went looking for a bride for Isaac (Genesis 24:12), and God answered his cry.

 In chapter 2:4, when the king asked Nehemiah what help he wanted, it is said that Nehemiah prayed (a quick prayer) to God, before he answered.
 He asked for favor, which I am sure included success in his endeavor.

 Illustration – The church I serve in, in Sri Lanka, was built on a vision given to its Founder Pastor Dr. Colton Wickramaratne.
 As he remained faithful to the vision given, God gave much success to the ministry of Peoples Church.
-Today, the Sunday attendance averages over 4000 weekly and the church has established missions works all over Sri Lanka and overseas too.
+Today, the Sunday attendance averages over 4000 weekly and the church has established many successful missions works.
 All glory be to Jesus!

 I trust you have been blessed by the prayer pointers taken from Nehemiah’s life (Part 1-3).
 Clearly, with God’s help, he was responsible for ‘Building a City on Prayer’.